Armandoh4/checkpoint-taskmanager/README.md

 ### First Time Visitor GOAL

      1 - To create and delete tasks, keeping track of their todolist 2 - Users who suffer from memory loss, or ADHD may be more inclined to use such checklists.
-This tool would rovide them a method to free up thinking space, without creating mental or physical clutter (planning sheets)
+This tool would provide them a method to free up thinking space, without creating mental or physical clutter (planning sheets)
      3 -

 ### Returning Visitor Goal